bredele/dominsert/Readme.md

 ### insert(child, parent[, position])

-Insert adjacent child element or string into parent element.
-`position` can be :
+  Insert a node into the DOM tree at a specified position:
   - beforeend (default)
   - afterend
   - beforebegin
   - afterbegin

 ```js
 var insert = require('insert');